ITensor/website/docs/cppv3/tutorials/quickstart/main.md

     #include "itensor/all.h"

-pulls in _all_ of the ITensor library.
-You could just include specific parts of ITensor instead; for more information on which headers define each feature see the [[detailed documentation|classes]].
+pulls in _all_ of the ITensor library's classes and functions.

 The next line of the program

     using namespace itensor;

-says to pull in every function and object type defined in the `itensor` namespace.
+says to not require explicitly writing the itensor namespace in front of function and type names.
 Otherwise you would have to type things like `itensor::Index` instead of just `Index`.